 Chris Gethard (The Chris Gethard Show)

-Discovering Letterman was the first time in my life I saw something funny and realised that funny could also be smart and cool.
+Discovering Letterman was the first time in my life I saw something funny and realized that funny could also be smart and cool.
 When I was a kid, his book of Top Ten Lists was like a bible of comedic timing and dumb subversiveness.
 Most importantly, he does what he wants.
 He conducts the most honest interviews, he brings on interesting fringe people as guests to give them exposure, and he is willing to wear an Alka-Seltzer suit on national television.
 He still does the best interviews in the game, hands down.
 He brought us Kaufman and Stern and Pekar and Elliott and so many others who may not have had as much of a chance without him.

 To me, Carson is God, and Letterman is king.
 To people of my generation, he was the guy saying, "We can be weird and different, and that's what's cool now."
 I can't overstate his influence on me, and on comedy in general.
 I think he's probably the most underappreciated voice in contemporary comedy, and he's a dude who's on national TV every night to great praise.
 He will always deserve more credit than he gets.
 Always.

 I've never met him or been on his show, and if I can't make that happen before he retires, I know it will be one of the biggest regrets of my professional life.
 I only hope that my work extends the ballsiness he put out there in some small way, because he's in my Mount Rushmore of comedy.
 And he gets the Lincoln slot.
-His is a standard I will always seek to honour in my own work.
+His is a standard I will always seek to honor in my own work.

 Photo via Flickr User thejointchiefs